CheungEric/Analytic-Techniques-for-Business/Applied Plotting- Charting - Data Representation/ReadMe.md

-Introduction to plotting and charting with pandas, numpy, matplotlib libaries.
+Introduction to plotting and charting with pandas, numpy, scipy, and matplotlib libaries.